 What temperature is too hot to work?

 Working in these conditions is certainly not easy.
-Especially if your office or working from home space doesn't have AC.
-While there are some tricks you can try to make things more bearable, at a certain point, is it simply too hot to work?
+Especially if your office or working from home space doesn't have air conditioning – or worse, still, your job takes you outdoors.
+While there are some tricks you can try to make things more bearable, at a certain point, it feels like something has to give.

 With the UK clearly not equipped for this extreme heat, it begs the question – do we continue to slap on the SPF, turn on our fans, and enjoy an ice lolly while getting on with our everyday lives, or should we be able to swap the office for WFH or even take time off from work until the unbearably sweltering climes pass by?